 3. Straw Opening: One of the challenges I have when teaching straw drinking is finding a straw with the right sized opening.
 Some straws are too narrow, requiring a child to work harder to suck (a difficult task for babies and young toddlers).
 This caused the children I worked with to fatigue easily and struggle to maintain their daily hydration needs.
 Other straws don’t work the mouth muscles as well because they are too wide, which provides too much liquid in the mouth.
 This made it difficult for my clients to swallow, causing the child to spit out the liquid, blow the liquid back into the cup or have it accidentally enter the airway (aspiration).
 One of the safety features of the Mini Straw is the perfect diameter.

 4. Straw Material: Another concern I had when teaching straw drinking is the oral damage some of the straws would cause with my teething babies and toddlers.
-It’s not fun for the child (or parent, or me) to have a hard straw cut open a tender area in the mouth.
-And if you have a child with a tongue or lip tie (and considering getting a revision), you definitely want to use a silicone straw to make drinking less uncomfortable!
+It’s not fun for the child (or parent) to have a hard straw cut open a tender area in the mouth.
+And if you have a child with a tongue or lip tie (and are considering getting a revision), you definitely want to use a silicone straw to make drinking less uncomfortable!
 Another safety feature of the Mini Straw is the soft material.

 - Silicone: The Mini Straw is made of food grade silicone, which can help ease your little ones swollen and tender gums as compared to a hard plastic or metal straw.
 The soft pressure from the straw can gently massage the lips and gums, encouraging oral motor development.